 Though dermal fillers such as those consisting of HA are generally considered very safe, with a low risk for complications, there can be concerns with migration, lumping and over-filling.
 While the latter is generally an aesthetic concern, an unhappy client who believes she or has gotten too much filling in a specific area will probably want some of the product safely removed or dissolved.
 This is another reason why hands-on dermal filler training is so important, to help minimize the learning curve.
 An instructor who has injected many different types of dermal fillers, hundred or thousands of times, will be better able to share with his or her students both expertise and personal experiences.

-To learn more about hands-on dermal filler training (insert link), Botox training (insert link) or any of the medical aesthetics courses for medical professional at National Laser Institute (insert link), call 800-982-6817 today.
+To learn more about hands-on dermal filler training, Botox training or any of the medical aesthetics courses for medical professionals at National Laser Institute, give us a call at 800-982-6817.